gaskil36/DynamicPatchGuide/README.md

 A step-by-step guide to using Aiyin Zhang's DynamicPATCH Python package, along with a case study that applies DynamicPATCH to Land Change Modeling.

 ## Please review the original [DynamicPATCH](https://github.com/zay1996/DynamicPATCH) repository to read the documentation and view the source code.

+For more information and detailed analysis of our case study, please review the attached PDF ```Dynamic_Patch_Coastal_mangrove```.

 ## Installation Instructions